mediaprophet/simpleledger.github.io/docs/guides/create-slp-faucet.md

 The first time you use your SLP Faucet, you will need to enter your distribute_secret into the SLP address input and submit it.
 This will set up your Faucet wallet for use.This faucet can service 450 uses per block (i.e., 25 txn limit/block x 18 addresses = 450).

-The server application allows the faucet admin to automatically distribute the tokens and BCH evenly across the first 18 addresses which are located on the `m/44'/245'/0'/0/X` HD path, where `X` is the address indices 0 to 17.
+The server application allows the faucet admin to automatically distribute the tokens and XEC evenly across the first 18 addresses which are located on the `m/44'/245'/0'/0/X` HD path, where `X` is the address indices 0 to 17.
 The admin can instantiate this automatic distribution by entering the `DISTRIBUTE_SECRET` environment variable into the site’s address input field.

 After you’ve waited 1 confirmation, you are ready to enter an SLP address and test out your SLP Faucet.
 If you get an error then try to troubleshoot based on the error.
 When it is working, you will be ready to move your node.js app to a server so that the internet can reach it.
 Check all your changes into your GitHub repository fork so that you can access your code later.